www.animallaw.info

 (a) Reasonably suspects means a basis for reporting knowledge or a set of facts that would lead a person of ordinary care and prudence to believe and conscientiously entertain a strong suspicion that criminal activity is at hand or that a crime has been committed; and

-(b) Employee means any employee of an agency relating to a governmental child or adult protective services, animal control, or animal abuse.
+(b) Employee means any employee of a governmental agency dealing with child or adult protective services, animal control, or animal abuse.

 (2) Any employee, while acting in his or her professional capacity or within the scope of his or her employment, who observes or is involved in an incident which leads the employee to reasonably suspect that an animal has been abandoned, cruelly neglected, or cruelly mistreated shall report such to the entity or entities that investigate such reports in that jurisdiction.

-(3) The report shall be made within two working days of acquiring the information concerning the animal by facsimile transmission of a written report presented in the form described in subsection (6) of this section or by telephone.
-When an immediate response is necessary to protect the health and safety of the animal or others, the report shall be made by telephone as soon as possible.
+(3) The report of an employee shall be made within two working days of acquiring the information concerning the animal by facsimile transmission of a written report presented in the form described in subsection (6) of this section or by telephone.
+When an immediate response is necessary to protect the health and safety of the animal or others, the report of an employee shall be made by telephone as soon as possible.

 (4) Nothing in this section shall be construed to impose a duty to investigate observed or reasonably suspected animal abandonment, cruel neglect, or cruel mistreatment.
 Any person making a report under this section is immune from liability except for false statements of fact made with malicious intent.

-(5) Reports made pursuant to this section shall include:
+(5) A report made by an employee pursuant to this section shall include:

 (a) The reporter's name and title, business address, and telephone number;